citygml4j/ade-xjc/README.md

 - [JAXB2 Basics Plugins](https://github.com/highsource/jaxb2-basics)
 - [jaxb2-namespace-prefix](https://github.com/Siggen/jaxb2-namespace-prefix)

-For example, if you want to augment your generated JAXB classes with setters for collections then you can use the `Setters Plugin` of the JAXB2 Plugins project.
+For example, if you want to augment your generated JAXB classes with setters for collections then you can use the `Setters Plugin` of the JAXB2 Basics Plugins project.
 This plugin is activated by the `-Xsetters` command line option and is documented [here](https://github.com/highsource/jaxb2-basics/wiki/JAXB2-Setters-Plugin).
 The following example shows how use this plugin with ade-xjc.

     % java -jar ade-xjc.jar -Xsetters -Xsetters-mode=direct /home/user/ade/CityGMLADE.xsd